Hack-Hut/CrabStick/README.md

         * SSHd
         * Mail
     * PHP cookie session injection
-7. If Crabsick cannot escilate to RCE, a dictionary attack on sensitive file's can be performed.
+7. **If Crabsick cannot escilate to RCE, a dictionary attack on sensitive file's can be performed.**
     * Use HTTP status codes to find out if the file:
         * Is readable
         * Is does not exist
         * Is not readable by the current user
     * Download these files locally for further inspection
     * Custom dictionary attacks possible.
-8. Post exploitation remote reverse shell injector
+8. **Post exploitation remote reverse shell injector.**
     * Yeah BABY
     * Types of shells available
         * Pentest monkey